-His appreciation for film scores and soundtracks that pack a big emotive punch extend to choosing music for his own film.
-Consisting of all music licensed from Marmoset’s music catalog, Brine incorporated songs based on how scenes work collectively as a whole, rather than singularly.
+His appreciation for film scores and soundtracks that pack a big emotive punch extend to how Brine found music for his own film.
+Getting music rights for the film from Marmoset’s music catalog, Brine licensed music based on how scenes work collectively as a whole, rather than singularly.

 “Maybe I got this from making music videos or my background from playing music, but I can see what I want and then hear the music accompanying it,” Brine says.
 “Maybe it’s not an exact song but if for instance, if there’s a scene with a car chase and I know the tone is comedic, I can easily search for music using the [Marmoset] site filters.”